StackExchange/blackbox/README.md

 - [Keyringer](https://keyringer.pw/)
 - [git-secret](https://github.com/sobolevn/git-secret)

 git-crypt has the best git integration.
 Once set up it is nearly transparent to the users.
-However it only works with git.
+However, it only works with git.

 License